abskmj/mongen/README.md

 ```

 # Function Definition (.func.js)
-It returns a function which accepts a `mongoose.Schema` and the `app` parameter of mongen.
+It returns a function which accepts a `mongoose.Schema` and the `app` parameter of Mongen.

 ## Example
 ```javascript